razvanrsx/test/README.md

 Each microservice is a standalone Maven project:

 1. Open the repository folder in IntelliJ IDEA.
 2. Import Maven projects when prompted.
-IntelliJ detects the three services automatically.
+IntelliJ detects all service modules automatically.
 3. Use the Maven tool window or create Spring Boot run configurations for the `*ServiceApplication` classes.
 Update `SPRING_DATASOURCE_*` environment variables in each configuration to point at a running PostgreSQL instance.
 4. Optionally configure a Docker Compose run configuration targeting `docker-compose.yml` for full-stack execution.

+## Monitoring and messaging

+- **Message broker**: RabbitMQ (exposed at `localhost:15672` for the management UI) mediates communication between the simulator producer and the monitoring consumer.
+Messages land on the durable queue `device.measurements`.
+- **Producer**: The `simulator-service` emits measurements on a configurable interval (default 10 minutes) with fields `deviceId`, `consumption`, and `timestamp`.
+- **Consumer**: The `monitoring-service` listens to the same queue, truncates timestamps to the hour, and upserts rows into `hourly_consumption` so hourly energy consumption values are persisted.

 ## Configuration